cotonne/rxjx-digits/README.md

 ## Where to start?

+ - Try `npm run test:unit`.
+One test should fail.
+You should try to test business logic in unit tests.

+ - Try `npm run test:angular`.
+Two tests should fail.
+Try to fix them.
+You may need to open [http://localhost:9876](http:localhost:9876), as Angular uses Karma as a test runner.
+   You should try to do integration tests, checking that components are correctly connected.

  - If you want to do testing, the easiest way is to have an outside-in approach, starting from the LCD display and finishing with the clock, adding tests and features.
 You should not have to create a lot of tests involving Observable or Angular elements.